Learn how to calculate the calories needed for your diet

 Therefore, Manuel's basal metabolism is 1615 Kcal.

-However, this is just the value for Manuel to keep his body functioning, in minimum conditions.
+However, this is just the value for Manuel to keep his body functioning, under minimum conditions.

-These are the calories your body uses without Manuel getting out of bed.
+This is the calories that your body burns without Manuel getting out of bed.

 In other words, we need to do some more calculations.